Jacarte/tiger-graal/Readme.md

 For optimal performance a language implementation needs to ensure that  these operators are not looked up for every single operation.

-My first approach to the variable (read, write) and function lookups shows that there is a huge overload in did ... almost 10X time of the final time execution result.
+My first approach to the variable (read, write) and function lookups shows that there is a huge overload in did, almost 10X time of the final time execution result.

 ### Variable lookup